List of Kentucky supplemental roads and rural secondary highways (400–499): KY 443

+History

+KY 443 was formed after 1954, but the original route of KY 443 is unknown.

 KY 444

 Kentucky Route 444 is a 6.437 mi rural secondary highway in southeastern Calloway County.
 The highway begins at KY 121 at New Concord.
 KY 444 heads northeast along Dunbar Road, which crosses Beechy Creek and Tan Branch, both tributaries of the Blood River of Kentucky Lake.
 At the lakefront community of Hamlin on the main body of Kentucky Lake, the highway meets the southern end of KY 1918 and reaches its eastern terminus at Dunbar Road's intersection with Tearose Drive and Primrose Drive.